Robouch0/workshop_p5/README.md

 # Exercice 00 - Arrays

-Ok now that the basics are set, let's move on other important things like structure our data, first with arrays !
+Now that the basics are set, let's move on to other important things like structuring our data, starting with arrays!

 Arrays in JS are very powerful tools.
 They are what we call "objects" and they come with "methods" link to them, those are functions used to do things with the array.